-MEETING MINUTES - The minutes of the December 2023, March 2024 and June 2024 meetings are posted on the new ACC website.
+MEETING MINUTES - The minutes of the September 2024 meeting were reviewed by the Secretary Mark Pointon.
+The minutes for the December 2023, March 2024, June 2024, and September 2024 meetings are posted on the new ACC website.
 There are no outstanding meeting minutes.

-TREASURER'S REPORT - The Treasurer provided copies of the financial report for August 31, 2024, for the ACC from the Blue Ridge Bank for the main account, and the Lake Reserve and Emergency Reserve accounts.
-The main account has approximately \$22,700.
-There are still five lot owners who have not paid the dues for 2024; 139 of 144 lot owners have paid their dues.
-The Treasurer said that the legal fees were use to dissolve the incorporated old Mountain Brook HOA because of the legal ruling.
-It was pointed out that lot owners must be "members-in-good-standing" (have paid the annual dues) to be eligible to vote.
+TREASURER'S REPORT - The Treasurer provided copies of the financial report through November 30, 2024, for the ACC from the Blue Ridge Bank for the main account, and the Lake Reserve and Emergency Reserve accounts.
+Five lot owners have not paid the dues for 2024; 139 of 144 lot owners have paid their dues.
+The Treasurer noted that postage costs and maintenance (landscaping) costs were higher than budgeted, and there is an amount due for the fee for the domain for the ACC website.
+Overall, the costs are approximately \$1,600 over for the year.
+It was reiterated that lot owners must be "members-in-good-standing" (have paid the annual dues) to be eligible to vote.
 Previously, the HOA accounts were changed over to the new ACC by the new Chairman and Treasurer.

-ACC BUDGET for 2024 - Some of the budgeted items have exceeded the estimates, while others have been less.
-Previously, the Treasurer presented the budget for 2024 in December.
-The covenants now in effect after the legal ruling only allow an annual fee of \$75.
+ACC BUDGET for 2025 - The Treasurer handed out copies and presented the proposed ACC Budget for 2025.
+The budget was agreed to by the residents in attendance.
+The covenants currently in effect only allow an annual fee of \$75.
 This reduces the possible revenue to \$10,800 (144 lots X \$75), down from \$18,000 in prior years (144 lots X \$125).
-The various expenses items were discussed, including administration fees, insurance, legal costs, maintenance, easements, and lakes costs for rodent (beaver, muskrat, groundhogs) and weed control, mowing, etc., real estate property taxes and website maintenance and updating.
+Eventually the \$75 fee will not be enough for the community needs, with inflation and increasing costs.
+The various expenses items were discussed, including administration expenses, insurance, legal costs, maintenance, easements, and lakes costs for rodent (beaver, muskrat, groundhogs) and weed control, mowing, etc., real estate property taxes and possible website maintenance and updating.
+Previously for the 2024 Budget, some of the budgeted items have exceeded the estimates, while others have been less.